How To Set Up and Load the Moog Infinity Feeding Pump Correctly

 4. Close the pump door fully before moving to the next step.

-The easy-loading cassette design can support one-handed cassette loading, but it still needs proper cassette seating and full pump door closure.
-In daily use, loading mistakes are often simple: the cassette is slightly off position, the tubing path is not right, or the latch area is not fully engaged.
-Those small errors can keep the pump from recognizing the set correctly and can lead to startup failure or an alarm condition.
+The easy-loading cassette design can support one-handed cassette loading, but it still requires proper cassette seating and full pump door closure.
+In daily use, loading mistakes are often simple: the cassette is slightly out of position, the tubing path is incorrect, or the latch area is not fully engaged.
+Those errors can keep the pump from recognizing the set correctly and can lead to startup failure or an alarm condition.

 Priming Basics And When Priming Becomes A Problem

-After loading, priming the tubing is used to move formula through the line and remove air before feeding starts.
+After loading, priming the tubing moves formula through the line and removes air before feeding starts.
 In normal Infinity priming steps, the delivery set should not be connected to the patient during priming.
-If air bubbles remain in the tubing line or the bag, formula flow may be interrupted later, even if the setup looked complete at first.
+If air bubbles remain in the tubing or the bag, formula flow may be interrupted later even if the setup looked complete at first.

 How to prime the Infinity feeding pump depends on the setup.
 In some situations, the PRIME key is used to advance formula through the tubing.
 In others, manual priming is needed to remove air from the bag and tubing more directly.
-This is especially important when air in the line feeding pump setup remains visible or when backpack use changes how formula and air move through the delivery set bag.
+This is especially important when air remains visible in the line or when backpack use changes how formula and air move through the delivery set bag.

 Priming Basics